The Global Language of Business

 Will the traditional barcode disappear altogether?

-No, the EAN barcode does not disappear.
-It will co-exist with the 2D barcode as long as it is needed.
-If it is not necessary to add data other than the GTIN (Global Trade Item Number) to the barcode, the traditional barcode can still be used.
+No, the EAN barcode is not going away.
+It will exist alongside the 2D barcode for as long as it is needed.
+If it is not necessary to add data beyond the GTIN (Global Trade Item Number) to the barcode, the traditional barcode can still be used.

-The minimum requirement is that there must always be a GTIN in each barcode on packaging intended to be scanned in an output box.
+The minimum requirement is that there must always be a GTIN in each barcode on packaging that is intended to be scanned in an exit box.

 What is GS1 Digital Link?

-While a URL usually points to a single specific website, the URI syntax in GS1 Digital Link can be linked to all types of B2B and B2C information.
-If you tag your product with a QR code using GS1 Digital Link, the 2D barcode provides a URL that anyone can scan, while carrying a GS1 identifier - the same identifier used across the industry.
+Where a URL usually points to a single specific website, the URI syntax in GS1 Digital Link can be linked to all types of B2B and B2C information.
+If you label your product with a QR code with GS1 Digital Link, the 2D barcode provides a URL that anyone can scan while carrying a GS1 identifier - the same identifier used throughout the industry.
 You can find more information on the GS1 Digital Link landing page.

 Why should I switch from EAN code to 2D barcode?

-The EAN barcode has some limitations that have led many companies to implement 2D barcodes to build better traceability solutions, increase supply chain visibility, increase consumer engagement, have better recall preparedness, reduce waste and much more.
+The EAN barcode has some limitations that have led many companies to implement 2D barcodes to build better traceability solutions, increase visibility in the supply chain, increase consumer engagement, have better preparedness for recalls, reduce waste and much more.

-The regular barcode can only contain the GTIN of the product, whereas 2D barcodes can contain additional information, such as expiry dates, batch numbers and serial numbers.
-Having this kind of data in the barcode adds value by allowing information to be read automatically and processed.
+The regular barcode can only contain the GTIN of the product, where 2D barcodes can contain additional information such as expiration dates, batch numbers and serial numbers.
+Having this kind of data in the barcode adds value by allowing information to be automatically read and processed.

-Some 2D barcodes, such as a QR code combined with GS1 Digital Link, can contain additional information while connecting consumers and other users to additional information and offers online.
-In addition to containing more data, 2D barcodes are often smaller than traditional barcodes and also include other features such as built-in error correction, increasing reliability.
+Some 2D barcodes, such as a QR code combined with GS1 Digital Link, can contain additional information while connecting consumers and other users with additional information and offers online.
+In addition to containing more data, 2D barcodes are often smaller than traditional barcodes and also include other features such as built-in error correction, which increases reliability.

 Do I need to have two barcodes on my product for a period of time?
 If yes, for how long?

-For a transitional period, you will still need an EAN code on your packaging.
+For a transitional period, you still need to use an EAN code on your packaging.
 This is because not all systems can handle 2D barcodes yet.
 This is also because 2D barcodes cannot be scanned by linear scanners used for traditional barcodes, but need optical scanning technology.
-Fortunately, optical scanners are becoming more common.
+Fortunately, optical scanners are becoming more and more common.
 Those systems that already have optical scanners may still need to make updates to handle the data contained in the 2D barcodes.

-Until these updates are made at all retailers, dual labelling with both a 2D barcode and the existing EAN code will be needed for a transitional period.
-This will ensure that pilots can be carried out by retailers who have upgraded their hardware and software, while the existing functionality will still work for those who have not.
+Until these updates are made at all retailers, dual labeling with both a 2D barcode and the existing EAN code will be needed for a transitional period.
+This ensures that pilot cases can be performed by retailers who have upgraded their hardware and software, while the existing functionality still works for those who have not.

 Which 2D barcode should I use?